Having a question on Sierra Wireless Connectivity?

 If you are not able to attach on specific LTE only networks, such as Verizon, Sprint in the US or KDDI in Japan, you may want to check the options that you have activated on your systems.
 If you have activated some circuit switched related options, those networks will not be available as we can only provide data services when roaming to those networks.
 On the contrary, if you activate only data services options, we optimize coverage by adding the capability to roam on those networks.
 For more information, please refer to How to Change Provisioning Options?

 Please note that usage data is only updated in the usage widgets of the user interface every hour.
-Session history and timeline will display information fresh from the last 15 minutes, including whether a data session is currently started or not.
+Usage history and timeline will display the start (resp. stop) of data session in near real time (usually in a matter of seconds) and voice usages (VOICE, SMS, USSD) will be fresh from the last 15 minutes.

 When you place a SIM order to us, a status of this order is accessible from your AirVantage account.
 As soon as the order state is changed to shipped, we are supposed to send you an email with the information to track the parcel delivery (DHL or NorPost).